shubha8196/HCDS-Professionalism-Reproducibility/README.md

-# data-512-homework_1
+# data-512-homework_1: HW1- Professionalism &amp; Reproducibility

 This repository contains all the required materials for Homework 1 of DATA 512- Human Centered Data Science course (Autumn 2022) offered by the MSDS program at the University of Washington.

-## DATA 512: HW1- Professionalism &amp; Reproducibility
+##Goal
 The goal of this assignment is to construct, analyze, and publish a dataset of monthly article traffic for a select set of pages from English Wikipedia from January 1, 2015 through September 30, 2022.

+##Data Utilized
-In order to achieve data has been collected through
+In order to achieve the goal defined above, the data has been collected through [Pageviews API](https://wikitech.wikimedia.org/wiki/Analytics/AQS/Pageviews).
-[Pageviews API](https://wikitech.wikimedia.org/wiki/Analytics/AQS/Pageviews).
 The Pageviews API ( [documentation](https://wikitech.wikimedia.org/wiki/Analytics/AQS/Pageviews), [endpoint](https://wikimedia.org/api/rest_v1/#!/Pageviews_data/get_metrics_pageviews_aggregate_project_access_agent_granularity_start_end)) provides access to desktop, mobile web, and mobile app traffic data from July 2015 through the previous complete month.
+And the dinosaur_genera.cleaned.SEPT.2022.xlsx- This is the subset of the English Wikipedia that represents a large number of [dinosaur related articles](https://docs.google.com/spreadsheets/d/1zfBNKsuWOFVFTOGK8qnTr2DmHkYK4mAACBKk1sHLt_k/edit?usp=sharing)